mjrb/BogusWebServer/README.md

 first you must install mongodb and the mongo driver for ruby
 then you must update the config for your wanted mongodb settings
 then you can run `ruby dbinit.rb` to set up the database
-finally run `ruby server.rb` to start the server
+finally run `ruby server.rb` to start the server the default password is password
+i set it to that because its really salt in the wounds because of how poor the authetication is for the example files